-- Flexibility at a low cost.
-Rhodes says: “Across the market offset rates are generally slightly higher than standard mortgages but there’s not a huge difference.
-If you are paying 3% on your mortgage and only getting 1.5% on your savings then why wouldn’t you offset?”
+Flexibility at a low cost.
+If you are paying 3% on your mortgage and only getting 1.5% on your savings then why wouldn’t you offset?

-- The interest rates are higher.
-Plus, there’s the temptation to dip into your savings because doing so is penalty-free.
-Unless you’re confident you can leave your savings untouched and therefore reap the full benefits of lowering your overall mortgage debt, an offset might not be right for you.
+Even with the cheapest offset mortgage, the interest rates are slightly higher.
+Plus, there’s the temptation to dip into your savings because doing so is penalty free.
+Unless you’re confident you can leave your savings untouched and reap the full benefits of lowering your overall mortgage debt, an offset might not be right for you.

-- Limited choice.
-Fewer lenders offer these products, so you won’t have as much choice as with traditional mortgages.
+Limited choice.
+Fewer lenders offer these products, so you won’t have as much choice as with standard repayment or interest only mortgages.

 Not a lot!
-Yet it’s important to remember that whilst you won’t receive any interest on your savings with an offset mortgage, you won’t need to pay tax on it either.
-This is one of the reasons they were popular with higher rate taxpayers.
+Yet it’s important to remember that whilst you won’t receive any interest on your savings with an offset mortgage, you will be earning by reducing the interest you pay on your mortgage.

-Instead of keeping your savings aside to offset your mortgage, you could get a mortgage product that allows you to overpay (more than the traditional 10% allowance).
+Instead of keeping your savings aside to offset your mortgage, you could get a mortgage product that allows you to overpay by more than the traditional 10% a month allowance.